-The revised estimates anticipate the use of \$28.1 million of accumulated surplus to support operations.
-Much of the growth in the deficit is attributable to lower user fee revenues.
+The updated forecast anticipates the use of \$18.7 million of accumulated surplus to support operations.

 KEY CONSIDERATIONS:

 3. In August 2020, the Board approved the 2020-2021 Budget authorizing expenses totaling \$1,014.2 million.
 Funding of the expenses was provided through grants and other revenues totaling \$996.5 million.
 This would result in a planned deficit of \$17.7 million.